About

 (with Kimberly L. Oremus; Papp first author)

-Resubmission invited at Science
+R&R at Science

 Abstract (click to expand): Plastic pollution poses threats to marine ecosystems and ecosystem services.
 While plastic bag bans and taxes are increasingly implemented worldwide, their effectiveness in reducing plastic litter remains unknown.
 Leveraging the patchwork of bag policies across different geographic scales in the United States and citizen science data on 45,067 U.S. shoreline cleanups, we assess the impact of these policies on plastic bag litter.
 We find that plastic bag policies lead to a 25-47% decrease in plastic bags as a share of total items collected at cleanups, with taxes possibly further reducing shoreline litter.
 At a time when many jurisdictions are considering bag policies while others are preemptively prohibiting them, our study provides evidence that these policies can reduce shoreline plastic pollution.